Pushtogithub23/Eye-Blink-Detection-using-MediaPipe-and-OpenCV/README.md

-# Eye Blink Detection with EAR and Real-Time Plotting
+# Eye Blink Detection with MediaPipe and OpenCV and Real-Time EAR Plotting

 This project performs real-time eye blink detection using the Eye Aspect Ratio (EAR) and MediaPipe's facial landmark detection.
 The project draws eye landmarks, calculates the EAR, and plots the EAR in real-time along with blink detection results.
 The processed video frames are saved alongside the EAR plot.